 To learn more about how Lexapro and Zoloft are alike and different, talk with your doctor.
 They’ll be able to tell you if one of these drugs, or a different drug, could help you with your mental health condition.

 Some questions that might be helpful to ask your doctor include:

 - How long will it take before I feel the benefits of this medication?

 - What is the appropriate time of day for me to take this medication?

 - Which side effects should I expect from this medication, and will they go away?

-Together, you and your doctor can find a medication that’s right for you.
-To learn about other options, check out this article on the different types of antidepressants.
+You and your doctor can work together to find a drug that’s right for you.
+To learn about other medication options, check out this article on the different types of antidepressants.